Breast Augmentation (Augmentation Mammoplasty)

 The incisions can be located either in the fold under the breast (inframammary location), in the armpit area (axillary location), or at the edge of the areolar complex (periareolar location).
 The incision location is generally left to the patient, based on her anatomy and desires.
 I use the incision under the breast most frequently.
 With the inframammary incision there is a 3.5 cm scar that is well-hidden in the breast fold.
 Occasionally, when the breasts have sagged, an incision completely around the areola can be used to place the implant and remove some breast skin creating a lift of the breast when the augmentation is done.
 During the surgery I make a pocket for the placement of the breast implant which is either under the breast tissue or partially under the chest wall muscle (pectoralis major).
 Most often I prefer placement under the muscle because it results in a more natural appearance of the breast and a softer breast in most cases, particularly in women with minimal breast tissue.

-Saline implants are now used for breast augmentation in the
+Silicone and saline implants are now used for breast augmentation in the

 United States.
 The breast implants come in different sizes